Cesarean delivery (C-section) is used to deliver a baby through surgical incisions made in the abdomen and uterus.

 - Blood clots.
 A C-section might increase your risk of developing a blood clot inside a deep vein, especially in the legs or pelvic organs (deep vein thrombosis).
 If a blood clot travels to the lungs and blocks blood flow (pulmonary embolism), the damage can be life-threatening.

 Increased risks during future pregnancies.
-After a C-section, you face a higher risk of potentially serious complications in a subsequent pregnancy — including problems with the placenta — than you would after a vaginal delivery.
+After a C-section, you face a higher risk of potentially serious complications in a subsequent pregnancy than you would after a vaginal delivery.
 The more C-sections you have, the higher your risks of placenta previa and a condition in which the placenta becomes abnormally attached to the wall of the uterus (placenta accreta).
-The risk of your uterus tearing open along the scar line from a prior C-section, is also higher if you attempt vaginal birth after C-section (VBAC).
+The risk of your uterus tearing open along the scar line from a prior C-section (uterine rupture) is also higher if you attempt a VBAC.

 How you prepare

 For a planned C-section, a health care provider might suggest talking with an anesthesiologist if there are medical conditions that might increase the risk of anesthesia complications.

 A health care provider might also recommend certain blood tests before a C-section.
 These tests provide information about blood type and the level of the main component of red blood cells (hemoglobin).
 The test results can be helpful in case you need a blood transfusion during the C-section.